 Final Thoughts

-Tangerine rind may be small, but it’s a mighty ingredient that can transform your meals with minimal effort.
-From enhancing everyday snacks to jazzing up complex spice blends, it’s a versatile tool every home cook should have in their arsenal.
+Tangerine rind is a small but mighty ingredient that can transform meals with minimal effort.
+From enhancing everyday snacks to jazzing up complex spice blends, it's a versatile tool every home cook should master.
+Next time you peel a tangerine, don't toss the rind—grab your zester and unlock its full potential.